arlonproj/arlon/docs/design.md

 Bundles can specify an optional *purpose* to help classify and organize them.
 In the future, Arlo may order bundle installation by purpose order (for e.g. install bundles with purpose=*networking* before others) but that is not the case today.
-The currenty *suggested* purpose values are:
+The currently *suggested* purpose values are:
 - networking
 - add-on
 - data-service